What is Coercive Control?

 Kate Amber, Founder of End Coercive Control USA, has developed the Psycho Social Quicksand Model that depicts what it is like for a person who is aware they are being coercively controlled but can't get out.

-Why didn't they just leave?"
+Why don't they just leave?"

 Coercive Control is ABUSE, plain & simple